-Neurotransmitter serotonin shown to link sleep–wake cycles with the body's natural 24-hour cycleFebruary 22nd, 2013 in Neuroscience /
+Neurotransmitter serotonin shown to link sleep–wake cycles with the body's natural 24-hour cycleFebruary 22, 2013 in Medicine & Health / Neuroscience

 Almost all animals have a hard-wired 'body-clock' that controls biological function in cycles of approximately 24 hours.
 This is known as the circadian rhythm and, in mammals, it is controlled by signaling in a region of the brain called the suprachiasmatic nucleus (SCN).
 The SCN regulates a number of functions, including hormonal secretion, metabolism, brain activity and sleep.